o3de/o3de.org/content/docs/userguide/network-session-service.md

+description: ' Use GridMate session service for session connectivity and management in &ALYlong;. '
+slug: network-session-service
+title: Sessions
+---
 # Sessions<a name="network-session-service"></a>

 GridMate session service provides session connectivity and management\.
 Both hub\-and\-spoke \(client/server\) and P2P full\-mesh topologies are supported\.